 To use the drone, you’ll need a smartphone or tablet.
 I wouldn’t go any smaller than the 5.5″ screen size of the iPhone 6 Plus because you need to see detail in the photos and videos that you’re shooting from the sky.

-The iPhone 6s Plus has a fast processor that easily runs the DJI software and streams the video smoothly, but it’s still a bit small.
+The iPhone 6s Plus has a fast enough processor that easily runs the DJI software and streams the video smoothly, but it’s still a bit small.
 If you have an iPad Mini, I think it’s the perfect screen size.
 Otherwise, the iPhone 12 Pro Max is the current perfect phone for the setup.

 - Weight: 2.06 kg (4.5lb)